-Refer to Quality Factor (Section II, Column "I") for quality adjustment procedures for items c, d, and e above.
+Refer to Quality Factor (Section II, Column "65") for quality adjustment procedures for items c, d, and e above.
 Document, on a Special Report, the calculations used to determine the Net Weight of any unginned cotton in items c, d, or e above.
 Explain the reason requiring their use and the date of approval from the AIP when required.

-Quality Adjustment - Refer to EXHIBIT 5 paragraph 5, for American Upland Cotton Quality Adjustment procedure, and EXHIBIT 5 paragraph 7, for Extra Long Staple Cotton Quality Adjustment procedure for "H1" and "H2" column entries.
+Quality Adjustment - Refer to EXHIBIT 5 for Cotton Quality Adjustment procedure for cotton insured under the ELS cotton crop provisions, and EXHIBIT 7 for Cotton Quality Adjustment procedure for cotton insured under the AUP cotton crop provisions for "64a" and "64b" column entries.